-- Once that has soaked in, then apply a sufficient quantity of organic aloe vera gel (this is a good brand).
+Once that has soaked in, then apply a sufficient quantity of organic aloe vera gel (this is a good brand).
 Saturate tissue with this.

-- Repeat again at bedtime or the next morning, but not within one hour of the next radiotherapy session.
+Repeat again at bedtime or the next morning, but not within one hour of the next radiotherapy session.

 Why does it work so well?

-The calendula extract helps to heal the skin and works better than the commonly prescribed remedies, and it has anti-cancer properties.
+The calendula oil helps to heal the skin and works better than the commonly prescribed remedies, and it has anti-cancer properties.
 The aloe vera gel is well known for its burn healing benefits, plus one study showed it may also assist radiotherapy to do its job better.
 The lavender oil helps to heal burns and wounds and has natural anti-inflammatory, antibacterial, pain relieving and anti-cancer properties.
 Coconut oil helps to heal burns and keeps the skin well nourished with its essential fatty acids.
 Hempseed oil has pain relieving, anti-inflammatory, anti-bacterial, anti-cancer, anti-fungal and neuroprotective properties.

 Other tips – keep the area out of the sun while you are going through radiotherapy.
 Wear loose fitting cotton or natural fiber clothing.
-Avoid chlorine whenever you can, both in swimming pools and in shower water (use a good shower filter like these).
+Avoid chlorine whenever you can, both in swimming pools and in shower water (use a good shower filter like this).

 Relationship between everyday use cosmetics and female breast cancer — http://www.ncbi.nlm.nih.gov/pubmed/24694726